Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Battery life

-4G mobile network (SIM)
+4G cellular network (SIM)

 Robustness